What Measurable Skill Gains is and why it matters

 WIOA defines five distinct types of measurable skill gain.
 A program can claim MSG for a participant by documenting any one of them:

-- Educational functioning level (EFL) gain.
+- Type 1 โ Educational functioning level (EFL) gain.
 For adult education and ESL programs, an advance on the National Reporting System (NRS) EFL scale.
 Captured by pre/post test scores.

-- Progress toward established milestones (training milestones).
+Documentation example: GED Ready practice test score of 145 at week 6 (below passing), full GED score of 165 at week 14 (above passing threshold), both dated and included in the participant file. - Type 4 โ Progress toward training milestones.
 Documented progression through defined training milestones in occupational skills training.
 This is the type most workforce programs claim and the one most relevant to short-term training.

 Most workforce development organizations claim MSG through types 4 or 5.
 The reporting question is rarely "did the participant advance."
 It is "do we have the documentation to defend the claim under audit."